Andrew Popplewell

-Sir Andrew John Popplewell PC, styled The Rt Hon Lord Justice Popplewell, is a Lord Justice of Appeal (a judge of the Court of Appeal in England and Wales), having previously served as a High Court judge.
+Sir Andrew John Popplewell PC (born 14 January 1959), styled The Rt Hon Lord Justice Popplewell, is a Lord Justice of Appeal (a judge of the Court of Appeal in England and Wales), having previously served as a High Court judge.

 Son of Sir Oliver Popplewell, he was educated at Radley College and Downing College, Cambridge.
 He has three children: Anna Popplewell, actress star of the Chronicles of Narnia series, Lulu Popplewell, who played Daisy in Love Actually, and Freddie Popplewell, a barrister.

 He was called to the bar at Inner Temple in 1981.
 He was made a QC in 1997 and was a recorder from 2002 to 2011.
 He was appointed a judge of the High Court of Justice (Queen's Bench Division) and knighted in 2011.

 On 21 October 2019, he was appointed to the Court of Appeal as a Lord Justice of Appeal.